vuejs/vitepress/docs/guide/what-is-vitepress.md

 The API difference between VitePress and VuePress mostly lies in theming and customization.
 If you are using VuePress 1 with the default theme, it should be relatively straightforward to migrate to VitePress.

-There has also been a lot of community-led effort invested into VuePress 2, which also supports Vue 3 and Vite.
-VitePress also includes features ported from VuePress 2.
-However, VuePress 2 is now considered a community project, whereas VitePress is what the Vue team intends to focus on in the long run.
+There has also been effort invested into VuePress 2, which also supports Vue 3 and Vite with more compatibility with VuePress 1.
+However, maintaining two SSGs in parallel isn't sustainable, so the Vue team has decided to focus on VitePress as the main recommended SSG in the long run.